ICST Ambi Motion Markers

 Send pair

-Sends the currently selected S to E pair over OSC.
-Use this to test one movement segment.
+Sends the currently selected S → E pair over OSC — the source moves in the plugin, but no automation is written.
+Use this to test and refine a single movement segment before recording.

 Send series

-Sends a whole marker series from the current S marker to the last marker in the list.
-Use this when you want to preview a complete phrase or scene.
+Sends all segments from the current S marker to the last marker in the list, one after another.
+Use this to preview a complete phrase or scene.

 Record pair